5 Easy Ways To Increase Safety On Your Rooftop

 Rooftop hatches are a compact and quick means of accessing a roof.
 However, that comes with its share of hazards.
 Once you have gone through the hatch into the roof, you have left behind a hole that leads to the floor below.

-Open hatches are susceptible to trips and falls.
-These must be protected as addressed in OSHA 1910.28(b)(3).
+Open roof hatches are susceptible to trips and falls.
+Roof hatch safety and protection is addressed in OSHA 1910.28(b)(3).

 Though created with good intent, these gateways for light easily become a death trap for the unaware.
 Cover them.

 It is not uncommon to see several fixed ladders around a building.
-Seeing proper protection on the ladders is far more common.
+Seeing proper protection on the ladders is far more uncommon.
 Remember, ladder cages are out!

 For any ladder over 24’, some form of personal fall arrest or ladder safety system must be installed.

 Roofs can be riddled with pipes and obstacles.
-Reality is that you will need to get to the other side of these obstacles safely.
+The reality is that you will need to get to the other side of these obstacles safely.

 Crossover platforms are the quickest and easiest way to reduce risk while granting workers full access to the roof.

 Being on a roof means you are elevated off the ground.
 Being near an edge with a 4’ drop or higher is not safe.
 Guardrail is always your best option for fall protection.
-Fortunately, there are easy ways to get guardrail on your roof.
+Fortunately, there are easy ways to install roof guardrail.

 Welders come at a cost and lots of paperwork.
-Guardrail doesn’t need to be complicated.
+Roof guardrail doesn’t need to be complicated.
 That is why you see a more significant push for modular type railings.
-There is a type of guardrail to fit any rooftop, whether you need non-penetrating, metal roof railing, or parapet mounted railing.
+There is a type of guardrail to fit any rooftop, whether you need non-penetrating roof railing, metal roof railing, or parapet mounted railing.

 There are several dangerous areas on a rooftop.
 By protecting obvious ones on this list, you are now that much safer from an accident on the job.
 This certainly is not exhaustive, but an excellent start for anyone concerned about the safety of their employees.

-For a complete rooftop assessment to pinpoint all fall hazards, schedule a free audit below!
+For a complete rooftop assessment to pinpoint all fall hazards, schedule a free roof hazard audit below!